EMBRYOPSIDA Pirani & Prado

 1. Chloranthaceae and Ceratophyllaceae..
 A variety of relationships involving the two have been suggested.

-A [Chloranthaceae + magnoliid] clade has also quite commonly been recovered, as by Jansen et al. (2006b), Hansen et al. (2007), Ruhfel et al. (2014: whole chloroplast genomes, support not strong), Drew et al. (2014: most analyses), Foster et al. (2016: support not strong, 2017) and Gitzendanner et al. (2018a: chloroplast data, weak support).
-Ceratophyllum, with quite a long branch, was sister to eudicots (in some reconstructions, Piper, with a very long branch, was also involved), and Chloranthus was sister to the magnoliids (Jansen et al. 2007: moderate to strong support), a position also found by Saarela et al. (2007), many analyses in Moore et al. (2007, 2010), Smith et al. (2010), Magallón et al. (2015) and O.T.P.T.I.
+A [Chloranthaceae + magnoliids] clade has also quite commonly been recovered, as by Jansen et al. (2006b), Hansen et al. (2007), Ruhfel et al. (2014: whole chloroplast genomes, support not strong), Drew et al. (2014: most analyses), Foster et al. (2016: support not strong, 2017) and Gitzendanner et al. (2018a: chloroplast data, weak support).
+Ceratophyllum, with quite a long branch, was sister to eudicots (in some reconstructions, Piper, with a very long branch, was also involved), and Chloranthus was sister to the magnoliids (Jansen et al. 2007: moderate to strong support), a position also found by Saarela et al. (2007), many analyses in Moore et al. (2007, 2010), Smith et al. (2010), L. zheng et al. (2014), Magallón et al. (2015), L. Zhang et al. (2019), O.T.P.T.I.
 (2019).
-W. J. Baker et al. (2021a: see Seed Plant Tree) found the relationships [Chloranthaceae [[Canellales + Piperales (Lectoris moved a few nodes down the tree)] [Laurales + Magnoliales]]] - see also below.
+W. J. Baker et al. (2021a: see Seed Plant Tree) had found the relationships [Chloranthaceae [[Canellales + Piperales (Lactoris moved a few nodes down the tree)] [Laurales + Magnoliales]]] - see also below.

-Two groups, J. Ma et al. (2021) and X. Guo et al. (2021), published on the relationships between the five mesangiosperm groups following their analyses of the genome of Chloranthus (they looked at C. sessilifolius and C. spicatus respectively); similar amounts of data were produced using the same basic methods (I happened to read Guo et al. first).
+Other suggestions?
+J. Ma et al. (2021) and X. Guo et al. (2021), published on the relationships between the five mesangiosperm groups following their analyses of the genome of Chloranthus (they looked at C. sessilifolius and C. spicatus respectively); similar amounts of data were produced using the same basic methods (I happened to read Guo et al. first).
 The genome is largely made up of repetitive elements - 64% in Ma et al. (2021), with long terminal repeats being ca 54.8% of the genome.
-A sister group relationship between Chloranthaceae (three genera included) and the magnoliids was recovered by Guo et al. (2021), and they noted that the two groups both had many genes with very long introns, more syntenic blocks in common, etc., and such features separated them from monocots, eudicots and Ceratophyllum.
+A sister group relationship between Chloranthaceae (three genera included) and the magnoliids was recovered by Guo et al. (2021), and they noted that the two groups both had many genes with very long introns, more syntenic blocks in common, etc., and such features separated them from monocots, eudicots and Ceratophyllum (see also Lv et al. 2020).
 They argued strongly for a [Chloranthaceae + magnoliid] grouping, while Ceratophyllum was sister to the eudicots (Guo et al. 2021).
-Although by no means all single gene analyses recovered the same relationships for Chloranthaceae, over half did, and nuclear and plastid gene trees were incongruent, in the latter the grouping [monocots [Ceratophyllum + eudicots]] was recovered.
+Although by no means all single gene analyses recovered the same relationships for Chloranthaceae, over half did, however, nuclear and plastid gene trees were incongruent, in the latter the grouping [monocots [Ceratophyllum + eudicots]] was recovered.
 Guo et al. (2021: Fig.), noting such conflicting relationships, thought that there had been hybridization between monocots, presumably the stem clade, and something immediately basal to the eudicots.
-Ma et al. (2021) suggested hybridizations between monocots and Nymphaea, monocots and magnoliids, and between Chloranthales and the ancestor of [eudicots + Ceratophyllales]; again, there were extensive conflicting/very poorly supported relationships (see also Stull et al. 2023).
+Ma et al. (2021) suggested that there had been hybridizations between monocots and Nymphaea, monocots and magnoliids, and between Chloranthales and the ancestor of [eudicots + Ceratophyllales]; again, there were extensive conflicting/very poorly supported relationships (see also Stull et al. 2023).

-Rather unusually, Z.-D. Chen et al. (2016) found that Chloranthaceae were sister to the monocots (and more conventionally Ceratophyllaceae to be sister to the eudicots) (see also Globoff et al. 2009; Ramírez-Barahona et al. 2020).
+Rather unusually, Z.-D. Chen et al. (2016) found that Chloranthaceae were sister to the monocots (and Ceratophyllaceae sister to the eudicots) (see also Globoff et al. 2009; Ramírez-Barahona et al. 2020).
 The relationships [eudicots [Ceratophyllaceae + Piperaceae]] were found by Xue et al. (2012: chloroplast genome ML analysis), although relationships around here were not the focus of the study, nor were they in a PHYC analysis in Hertweck et al. (2015) in which the relationships [Chloranthaceae [[Ceratophyllum + some of the Magnoliales included] [[Acorus + Eudicots] other monocots]]] were obtained.

 Drew et al. (2014) also found topologies like [Chloranthaceae [monocots [Ceratophyllaceae + Piperaceae]]], while there was fairly good support for a clade [monocots + Ceratophyllaceae] in a compartmentalised 6-gene analysis (Zanis et al. 2003; see also Qiu et al. 1999; some analyses in Saarela et al. 2007).
 Qiu et al. (2005; see also Löhne & Borsch 2005) found initial rather strong bootstrap support for a [monocot + Ceratophyllaceae] clade in a 9-gene analysis being vitiated by the failure to obtain much support in any of the subanalyses and by details of the topology obtained in the 9-gene analysis itself (e.g. Acorus sister to the Alismatales included) that are rather improbable.
 Moore et al. (2010) i.a. found Ceratophyllum, or [Ceratophyllum + Piper] to be sister to monocots and Chloranthaceae sister to a clade including magnoliids, monocots, and eudicots; the latter pair of relationships with moderate jacknife support were found by Davis et al. (2013) in their comprehensive chloroplast analysis focussing on monocots.
 Indeed, a [Ceratophyllaceae + Piperaceae] clade is not uncommonly found, as by Petersen et al. (2015), and there Chloranthaceae were sister to all angiosperms apart from the ANITA grade (see also P. S. Soltis et al. 2015) - but neither position had much support.
 Goremykin et al. (2009b: Chloranthaceae not included) found a [Ceratophyllum + magnoliid] clade after removing 2,500 highly variable positions from an analysis of chloroplast genome data; with the removal of 1,000 positions Ceratophyllum was sister to a [monocot + eudicot] clade.
 Some analyses have suggested a sister taxon relationship between Chloranthaceae and eudicots (Borsch et al. 2003; P. S. Soltis et al. 2015), and this relationship was favoured in several concatenation-based transcriptome analyses by Wickett et al. (2014; no Ceratophyllaceae).
 Barba-Montoya et al. (2018) placed Chloranthaceae as sister to all angiosperms minus the ANA grade, and this relationship was also found, but with very low support, in the plastome analyses of H.-T. Li et al. (2019, 2021), relationships then being [magnoliids [monocots [Ceratophyllales + eudicots]]], and support was quite high.